 Child Life Services

-They are also experts in non-pharmacological pain management techniques, including guided imagery in the acute setting.
+They are also experts in non-pharmacological pain management techniques, including guided imagery.
 They also teach other family members the coping skills they may need to care for a child with neurologic conditions, and work closely with siblings to help them address their concerns.
 Since the physical limitations and emotional stress of a neurologic condition can disrupt a patient’s normal social growth and development, our child life specialists strive to provide children with as many normal life experiences as possible during treatment.
 They act as advocates for the patient and family, and provide bereavement support in case there is a loss.

 Other innovative programs designed to keep children physically active are karate and yoga.
-These programs are designed to address physical, behavioral and social issues that children with head injury or other neurologic conditions face.
+These programs are designed to address physical, behavioral and social issues that children with head injuries or other neurologic conditions face.

 Dietary Services staff members meet with children and their families when a child is first admitted to the hospital, and conduct a thorough nutritional evaluation.
 Our dieticians will also conduct a secondary screening to determine if the patient is at nutritional risk.
 The goal of Dietary Services is to optimize a patient’s nutrition status, which helps ensure they will tolerate their treatments better and recover from their illness.
-Dietary Services work to prevent or correct nutritional deficiencies, minimize treatment side effects, enhance quality of life during treatment, improve the patient’s ability to tolerate treatment, help achieve and maintain optimal body weight and teach patients how to incorporate nutrition into a comprehensive follow-up plan.
+Dietary Services works to prevent or correct nutritional deficiencies, minimize treatment side effects, enhance quality of life during treatment, improve the patient’s ability to tolerate treatment, help achieve and maintain optimal body weight and teach patients how to incorporate nutrition into a comprehensive follow-up plan.
 Our team works closely with the physicians to determine special nutritional needs such as internal feeding or gastric tubes.